 Although you should not normally act for two or more clients in these scenarios, this does not mean that you can never do so, if on the facts, there is no significant risk of a conflict arising.

 This may be the case if for example, the clients are already agreed on all of the relevant terms and all of the relevant information relating to the transaction can be shared openly between them.
-However, if you foresee the need for substantive negotiations between the clients, or you consider that is likely that all information relevant to the matter cannot be shared between the clients then you should not act.
-This is because it is likely that a conflict will arise and you may also risk breaching your obligation to disclose all information to a client that is material to their matter (paragraph 6.4).
+However, if you foresee the need for substantive negotiations between the clients, then you should not act unless one of the exceptions under paragraph 6.2 applies (see below).
+This is because it is likely that a conflict will arise.

 You must always be sure that it is in each client's best interests for you to act.
 Bear in mind that if you were acting for just one client, you normally would be negotiating their position and putting forward solutions that favour their interests over the other client.
 So by acting for both, you may be limiting the service that you would provide.